johnwfinigan/CSCI2467-Fall2015/LAB-September10.md

+Get a terminal.
+If you're on Windows, open Cygwin or your preferred ssh terminal app.

-Log into Cook, clone this repo, and cd into it:
+Log into Cook using ssh, clone this repo, and cd into it:

 (Dont type the $, the $ stands for your shell's prompt.)

+$ ssh myUNOusername@cook.cs.uno.edu

-(if you already have a copy of the repo, you can "git pull" and use it instead.)
+(if you already have a copy of the repo, you can "git pull" and use it instead.
+Otherwise:)

 $ git clone https://github.com/johnwfinigan/CSCI2467-Fall2015.git Lab-Sept10